-As discussed in Note 9 to the financial statements, the Program had a substantial deficit in net position as a result of numerous years of operating losses.
+As discussed in Note (Error!
+Reference source not found. to the financial statements, the Program had a s ubstantial deficit in net position as a result of numerous years of operating losses.
 In accordance with State Statute, athletic auxiliary services should be self-supporting entities.
 Our opinion is not modified with respect to this deficit.